Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Terrestrial Networks

 where $a$ is the wireless channel coefficient, expressed for the sake of simplicity with the log-distance path-loss model.
 The latter is given by

 where $P_t$, $G_t$, and $G_r$ are the transmit power and the transmitter and receiver gains, respectively.
 Also, $d_0$ denotes the reference distance, $d_l$ is the distance between Tx and Rx,\footnote{We assume here that the direct link Tx-Rx is a weak link \cite{bjornson2021reconfigurable}. } $2\gamma = \alpha$ is the path-loss exponent, and $N$ is the total number of RSS reflector units.
 Finally, $\rho_i$, $d_{ti}$, $d_{ir}$ represent the reflection loss of the $i^{th}$ RSS reflector, the distance between Tx and RSS $i^{th}$ reflector, and distance between the RSS $i^{th}$ reflector and Rx, respectively.
 Also, $\theta_i$ and $\phi_i$ are the corresponding incident and reflection angles.
-Subsequently, the received power at Rx, denoted $P_r$, can be written as
+Now, the received power at Rx, denoted by $P_r$, can be written as

-For the sake of simplicity, we assume here that the LRSS has the capability to perfectly adjust the desired phase shifts, and reflectors are ideal without any reflection losses i.e.\footnote{In practice, RSS reflection loss is dependent on the configuration technology and building materials \cite{Hum2014,wu2020intelligent}.
+For the sake of simplicity, we assume here that the LRSS can perfectly adjust the desired phase shifts, and that the reflectors are ideal without any reflection loss, that is,\footnote{In practice, RSS reflection loss depends on the configuration technology and building materials \cite{Hum2014,wu2020intelligent}.
 Also, since continuous phase shift implementation is difficult, only a finite discrete set of phase shifts is typically designed.
-It is shown that near-optimal RSS performances can be realized using a small number of phase-shift levels \cite{wu2019beamforming,huang2018energy}.
-In any case, the few dB losses due to the material properties or to sub-optimal RSS configuration is insignificant compared to the signal propagation loss \cite{bjornson2021reconfigurable}. },
+It \textcolor{black}{has been shown} that near-optimal RSS performance can be realized using a small number of phase-shift levels \cite{wu2019beamforming,huang2018energy}.
+In any case, \textcolor{black}{the loss of a few dB due to} the material properties or due to sub-optimal RSS configuration is insignificant compared to the signal propagation loss \cite{bjornson2021reconfigurable}. }

 Moreover, assuming that the variation of $d_{ti}$ and $d_{ir}$ is negligible across the RSS, we have